aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/30-hello-cdk/100-cleanup.md

 The project created by `cdk init sample-app` includes an SQS queue and queue policy, an SNS topic and subscription.
-We're not going to use them in our project, so remove them from the `CdkworkshopStack` constructor.
+We're not going to use them in our project, so remove them from the `CdkWorkshopStack` constructor.

 Open `cdkworkshop/cdkworkshop_stack.py` and clean it up.
 Eventually it should look like
 this: